kvasnicaj/kvasnicaj.github.io/index.md

 * úrovně popisu už neexistují (pouze povinné, povinné když a nepovinné)
 * zápis data Př.
 1.1.2004; 1. dubna 1998; 23.-24.5.2001; 23.-28. září 2002”

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```
 Pole 080, 100 (700), 110 (710), 111 (711), 6XX – vždy kontrolovat přes F3!!